Spectiv/curator-installation/Power-App.md

 pip install -r requirements.txt
 ```

 Next, you'll need to set the environment variable.
-Replace `value` with one of the provided values below.
+Replace `value` with `project.server.config.DevelopmentConfig` unless you're in **China**.
+Then `project.server.config.ProductionConfig` should be used instead.

 _**Windows** - You'll have to run this in an Administrator Powershell session_
 ```